Close Menu

 Carry a Map and Compass

 Even on well-marked trails, it is important to carry a map and compass.
 Cell phone service can be unreliable in Death Valley, so it is essential to have a backup navigation system.
-(See Also: Is Mozambique Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Asheville Nc Right Now?
+Find Out)

 Know the Signs of Heat Exhaustion and Heatstroke